andrewdavidmackenzie/flow/flowclib/Next.md

 Loading of functions from stdlib (at compile time) - by finding them by name on the load path and then requesting their definition?

-COnsider specifying built-in functions that the run-time knows about already.
+Consider specifying built-in functions that the run-time knows about already.
 Will probably need some PATH to search to find them, similar to library flows...
 Maybe initialize default PATH with "." so that it finds default one.